Climate Change: Introduction, Causes, Effects & Efforts

 - Excessive emission of CO2 – Industrialization & increasing in use of the vehicle is increasing the emission of CO2.

 Impacts of climate change

-Our planet earth is experiencing some significant changes due to variation in climatic condition.
+Our planet earth is experiencing some significant changes due to variation in climatic conditions.
 Some significant impacts of climate change are appended below:-

 - Increased risk of extreme weather events